ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ### Priority fee (tips) {#priority-fee}

-Before the London Upgrade, validators (known as "miners" under PoW) would receive the total gas fee from any transaction included in a block.
+Before the London Upgrade, validators (previously "miners" under PoW) would receive the total gas fee from any transaction included in a block.

 With the new base fee getting burned, the London Upgrade introduced a priority fee (tip) to incentivize validators to include a transaction in the block.
 Without tips, validators would find it economically viable to mine empty blocks, as they would receive the same block reward.
 Under normal conditions, a small tip provides validators a minimal incentive to include a transaction.
 For transactions that need to get preferentially executed ahead of other transactions in the same block, a higher tip will be necessary to attempt to outbid competing transactions.